LauraRuis/msa/Code/README.md

 ### Train

-Go to the folder `Modular_gSCAN`, install the dependencies with `setup.py`, and run the below command to demo the position module training.
+Go to the folder `Modular_gSCAN` (one level up), install the dependencies with `setup.py`, and run the below command to demo the position module training.

 ```
 python3.8 -m Modularity --mode=train --data_directory=data/demo_dataset \